Expressing Calories as Exercise Equivalents

 • A Canadian study found that one-third of consumers could not properly comprehend basic information on food labels (Sinclair S, et al. 2013).

 In May 2016, the FDA announced changes to the Nutrition Facts panel on processed foods: one new requirement is to display the Total Calories value in a larger font.
-The compliance deadline for food manufacturers is July 26, 2018.
+The compliance deadline for food manufacturers is scheduled for July 26, 2018.

 Making the Total Calories value more legible is a good idea, but, I doubt that it will have much of an impact.